prachikhanna84/AmazonSimpleStorageServiceCopyAutomation/README.md

-# S3Copy
+# Amazon Simple Storage Service Single account or cross account automation using AWS CloudFormation

-Use this [cloudformation](https://raw.githubusercontent.com/prachikhanna84/S3Copy/main/copys3-updated.yaml) template to create the complete infrastructure to copy contents from source S3 provided by the user to target S3 bucket created in user account.
+Use this [AWS CloudFormation](https://raw.githubusercontent.com/prachikhanna84/S3Copy/main/copys3-updated.yaml) template to create the complete infrastructure to copy contents from source Amazon S3 provided by the user to target Amazon S3 bucket created in user account.

 ## Resources created by cloudformation

-- Target S3 bucket
+- Target Amazon S3 bucket
-- IAM role for Lambda to access/put objects in the target S3 bucket
+- AWS Identity and Access Management (IAM) role for AWS Lambda to access/put objects in the target Amazon S3 bucket
-- Lambda function to copy the contents from source to target bucket
+- AWS Lambda function to copy the contents from source to target bucket
-- Cloud watch log for Lambda function log tracking
+- Amazon CloudWatch log for AWS Lambda function log tracking
-- Cloudformation custom resource to trigger the Lambda
+- CloudFormation custom resource to trigger the AWS Lambda

-## Pre-requisites to use this cloudformation template
+## Pre-requisites to use this CloudFormation template

 - AWS Account
-- Source S3 bucket
+- Source Amazon S3 bucket
-- access to execute the cloudformation template
+- access to execute the CloudFormation template

-## how to use the cloudformation
+## how to use the CloudFormation

-- execute the cloudformation template in AWS account
+- execute the CloudFormation template in AWS account
-- all the resources mention will be created by cloudformation template
+- all the resources mention will be created by CloudFormation template
 - object from source bucket will be copied

 ## Debugging

-- Lambda logs are published in Cloudwatch logs
+- AWS Lambda logs are published in CloudWatch logs